 The liturgical year in the Roman Catholic calendar begins with Advent, and the First Sunday of Advent is always the Sunday closest to the Feast of Saint Andrew.

-Though Advent can begin as late as December 3, Saint Andrew’s feast (November 30) is traditionally listed as the first saint’s day of the liturgical year, even when the First Sunday of Advent falls after it—an honour befitting of Saint Andrew’s position among the apostles.
+Though Advent can begin as late as December 3, Saint Andrew’s feast (November 30) is traditionally listed as the first saint’s day of the liturgical year, even when the First Sunday of Advent falls after it—an honor befitting of Andrew’s position among the apostles.

-Saint Andrew is still the patron saint of Scotland, Russia, Romania, Amalfi, and Luqa (Malta).
+Andrew is the patron saint of Scotland, Russia, Romania, Amalfi, and Luqa (Malta).
 Many national flags depict the cross on which he was crucified, serving as a memorial to him.

 For example, the Scottish flag (and, later, the Union Jack and the flag of Nova Scotia) includes a saltire to commemorate the shape of Saint Andrew’s cross.
 The saltire is also the flag of Tenerife and Russia’s naval jack.